Skip to Content

 You haven’t lived until you turn a corner in the middle of the desert by yourself and find that you’re face to face with 3 bighorn sheep.

-While the Hoover Dam is a man-made wonder, it’s also something I recently explored by myself, and found to be amazing.
-See more about my trip to Hoover Dam, with tour pictures!
+While the Hoover Dam is a man-made wonder, it’s also something I recently explored on my own, and found to be amazing.

 High-End Shopping